 Just like in skiing, one of the trickiest parts of downhill mountain biking is figuring out how to use the ski lift that carries your bike to the top.
 The best rule is to simply allow the attendant running the lift to tell you what to do.
 Sometimes they will take your bike and hang it on the back of a specially designed lift chair for you.
 Sometimes there are special baskets specifically for mountain bikes in place of the chair lift that you’ll set your bike in as it comes around.
 The attendants will be quick to offer assistance and direction if needed.

-Equipment used in Downhill Mountain Biking
+Equipment used in Downhill Mountain Biking.

-At first I thought all the layers of padding issued to me by the great people who rented us bikes at the Deer Valley Resort in Park City, Utah, was a bit over the top.
+At first, I thought all the layers of padding issued to me by the great people who rented us bikes at the Deer Valley Resort in Park City, Utah, was a bit over the top.
 They were pushing things like shin guards, elbow pads, gloves, and full helmet with face shield.
-"I'm like, dude, I'm not planning on going all "Queen of Pain" Rebecca Rusch here."
+“I’m like, dude, I’m not planning on going all “Queen of Pain” Rebecca Rusch here.”

 But again riding down the mountain soon showed me that some wipe-outs are part of the deal.
 Most of them are not going to spectacular, kill-yourself crashes.
-Just sliding off the trail, or going off the side of your bike, where knee pads and elbow pads will protect the parts of your body most likely to make contact with the ground.
-After one trip down the mountain I was glad I had the gear and certainly would not have felt comfortable riding without them.
+Just sliding off the trail, or going off the side of your bike, wear knee pads and elbow pads will protect the parts of your body most likely to make contact with the ground.
+After one trip down the mountain, I was glad I had the gear and certainly would not have felt comfortable riding without them.

 All in all, downhill mountain biking is an absolute blast.
 You’ll find yourself shredding down the mountain, riding down, over and off terrain and obstacles that you never pictured yourself being able to manage on a bike.
 The key is to relax, have fun, be safe and enjoy the ride.